dreamfactorysoftware/platform-wiki/setup-guide/2-setup-a-tracker/javascript-tracker/Self-hosting-snowplow-js.md

 ![dist-enabled] [dist-enabled]

 Write down your CloudFront distribution's **Domain Name** - e.g. `http://d1fc8wv8zag5ca.cloudfront.net`.
-You will need this later when you integrate SnowPlow into your website.
+You will need this later when you integrate Snowplow into your website.

 ### 5. Testing your JavaScript file on CloudFront